Complex Monge-Ampere equations with solutions in finite energy classes: Introduction

 Let $X$ be a compact K\"ahler manifold of dimension $n$ and $\omega$ a K\"ahler form on $X$ normalized so that $\int_X \omega^n =1$.
 We are interested in studying the regularity of the solutions of the complex Monge-Amp\`ere equation

 where $\mu$ is a probability measure on $X$, and $\varphi$ is an $\omega$-psh function.
 The case where $\mu$ is smooth was settled in \cite{Yau1978}.
-The pluripotential theory tools were introduced to the study of (\ref{eq-MA}) in \cite{Kolodziej_Acta}, and an almost sharp class of measures whose equation (\ref{eq-MA}) admits a continuous solution was established there; see also \cite{KC_remark_continuous,NgocCuong-Kolodziej}.
+The pluripotential theory tools were introduced to the study of (\ref{eq-MA}) in \cite{Kolodziej_Acta}, and an almost sharp class of measures whose equation (\ref{eq-MA}) admits a continuous solution was established there; see also \cite{NgocCuong-Kolodziej,KC_remark_continuous}.

 The class of measures with H\"older continuous solutions for (\ref{eq-MA}) was characterized by contributions of many works.
 Roughly speaking, the equation (\ref{eq-MA}) has a H\"older continuous solution if and only if certain functional associated to $\mu$ is H\"older continuous.
 Direct analogue of this fact in the continuity regularity is not true.
 We refer to \cite{DemaillyHiep_etal,DKC_Holder-Sobolev,DinhVietanhMongeampere,KC-holder2018,Kolodziej08holder,Lu-To-Phung,NgocCuong-Holder-calc.var,NgocCuong-Holder2020,Tosatti-Weinkove,Vu_MA,Vu_MA_holder} and references therein for details.
-The aim of this paper is to focus on a weaker notion of regularity for solutions which is the so-called finite pluricomplex energy.
+In this paper, we are interested in a weaker notion of regularity for solutions of (\ref{eq-MA}) which is the so-called finite pluricomplex energy.
 The last term was coined in \cite{Cegrell}.
-To go into details, we need to recall some notations.
+Precisely, our goal is to characterize the class of measures $\mu$ such that (\ref{eq-MA}) has solutions of finite pluricomplex energy.
+To go into details, we need to recall some notions.

 For closed positive $(1,1)$-currents $T_1, \ldots, T_m$, let $\langle T_1 \wedge \cdots \wedge T_m \rangle $ be the \emph{non-pluripolar product} of $T_1, \ldots, T_m$.
 We refer to \cite{BT_fine_87,BEGZ,Lu-Darvas-DiNezza-mono,GZ-weighted,Viet-convexity-weightedclass,Viet-generalized-nonpluri,WittNystrom-mono,Xia} and references therein for basic properties of non-pluripolar products.